usnistgov/metaschema-xslt/src/document/README.md

 ### `METASCHEMA-DOCS-DIVS.xpl`

-For ease of configurability, this pipeline works like `METASCHEMA-DOCS-TESTSITE-write.xpl` except Given a `path` to write to and a key name (schema name), this pipeline serializes and writes a set of documentation rooted at HTML `div` elements, suitable for ingestion into Hugo or any other HTML-based publishing system.

-NB: Markdown can be acquired for docs by reducing this HTML to Markdown.
-Make inquiries if this is of use.
+This pipeline produces the same outputs as the preceding, except:

+- instead of serializing outputs as files, it exposes results on ports
+- it permits renaming and redirecting outputs (names and locations) via runtime options

 ### `METASCHEMA-DOCS-TESTSITE-write.xpl`

-Just like `METASCHEMA-DOCS-DIVS.xpl`, except this pipeline writes HTML files into a path provided at runtime.
+Just like `METASCHEMA-DOCS-DIVS.xpl`, except this pipeline writes complete HTML files, not only fragments (rooted at `\<div>`, to a path provided at runtime.
+The files are linked and styled using CSS provided in the pipeline.

 Use this pipeline to produce a set of standalone documentation ready to preview and use.

-Both these pipelines include the base pipeline `METASCHEMA-DOCS-TRACE.xpl` as a defined step, and invoke it with metaschema input while configuring its runtime.

 ### `METASCHEMA-DOCS-TRACE.xpl`

-The base pipeline called by the HTML rendering pipeline, exposing ports for debugging,
+The base pipeline called by all other HTML rendering pipelines (just listed), exposing ports for debugging,